Your customers rely on your advice, as well as the food you sell.

 What would you do if you were hit with a liability suit for more than your current supermarket insurance covered?

-Thankfully here at Insurancehub.com we have experience helping folks just like you.
+Thankfully here at InsuranceHub we have experience helping folks just like you.
 We understand the RISKS that come from running a food market.
-Whether you are selling staples like milk, bread, and eggs at the corner store or a full-fledged grocery store we would like to help.
+Whether you're selling staples like milk, bread, and eggs at the corner store or you're a full-fledged grocery store we would like to help.

 Types of exposure that grocers and convenience store owners need protection from:

 - Threats from fire: Your electrical wiring, equipment, and refrigeration units wiring all pose fire threats.
 That's why you need to have only certified technicians to work on your equipment and wiring so that it remains up to code.

 - Do you do any cooking on-site?
 Your cooking equipment can overheat or the grease can start a fire.

 - With respect to your refrigeration units, we don't have to tell you that an overheated unit can spoil all of your perishables.
 Take the time and invest in preventive maintenance on all of your equipment.
 Install a backup generator if you can.
 It makes to sense install warning alarms for when the power goes out.

 - Don't permit ANY smoking on site, especially if you also sell gasoline.